 • Canadian Hemlock Plug Seedlings - discontinued, no other options available

-• Douglas Fir Seedling Plugs - sold out till 2014, no other options available
+• Douglas Fir Seedling Plugs - sold out till at least Fall 2014, no other options available

 What is an evergreen plug seedling?